lxc-xx/SimpleLZW/README.md

 SimpleLZW
 =========

-An implementation of LZW algorithm
+This is an implementation of LZW algorithm for  compress/decompress files.
+It easy to use. type `./lzw -h` to see more help.